Website Launch Checklist: The Essentials

 6. Focus on Search Engine Optimization (SEO)

-- About 64% of marketers actively invest time in search engine optimization (SEO).
+- About 64% of marketers invested in SEO

 Here are a few must-dos for deriving better SEO value for a site

-- Web crawlers scan through a site’s content to understand how the content should be displayed to visitors and help them find a site with greater ease.
+- Web crawlers scan a site’s content to understand how it should be displayed to visitors and help them find a site with greater ease.
 To help them crawl and display content in the intended format, use the appropriate semantic tags: h1–h6 (heading tags), p (paragraph tags), ul/ol (unordered and ordered lists).
-Incorporate HTML5 semantic tags as well to improve SEO performance and improve user accessibility.
+Incorporate HTML5 semantic tags to improve SEO performance and user accessibility.

 - Ensure that there are no broken links, as they degrade the page’s SEO score.